 Long Term Disability and Polymyositis

-The LTD company bases its decision on the information you and your doctors provide during the application and appeals processes.
+The long term disability (LTD) insurance company bases its decision on the information you and your doctors provide during the application and appeals processes.
 The following information will give you tips on what the insurance company is looking for when evaluating your LTD claim based on polymyositis.

 Definition of Disability